shravs23/CybersecurityProject1/README.md

 - Which URL do you navigate to in order to check that the ELK server is running?
        -http://[your.VM.IP]:5601/app/kibana (public ip of your ELK VM)

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.:
+The specific commands the user will need to run to download the playbook, update the files, etc.:
     - ssh username@jumpboxip,
     - sudo docker container list -a,
     - sudo docker start dockername,